 The ENA pin provides electrical on/off control of the regulator.
-Once the ENA pin voltage exceeds the threshold voltage, the regulator starts operation and the internal slow start begins to ramp.
-If the ENA pin voltage is pulled below the threshold voltage, the regulator stops switching and the internal slow start resets.
+Once ENA voltage exceeds the threshold voltage, the regulator starts operation and the internal slow start begins to ramp.
+If ENA voltage is pulled below the threshold voltage, the regulator stops switching and the internal slow start resets.
 Connecting the pin to ground or to any voltage less than 0.5 V disables the regulator and activates the shutdown mode.
-The quiescent current of the TPS5420 in shutdown mode is typically 18 $\mu$ A.
+The quiescent current of the TPS5430 in shutdown mode is typically 18 μA.

-The ENA pin has an internal pullup current source, allowing the user to float the ENA pin.
-If an application requires controlling the ENA pin, use open-drain or open-collector output logic to interface with the pin.
-To limit the start-up inrush current, an internal slow start circuit is used to ramp up the reference voltage from 0 V to its final value linearly.
+ENA has an internal pullup current source, allowing the user to float the ENA pin.
+If an application requires controlling ENA, use open-drain or open-collector output logic to interface with the pin.
+To limit the start-up inrush current, an internal slow-start circuit is used to ramp up the reference voltage from 0 V to its final value, linearly.
 The internal slow start time is 8 ms typically.